DaviRP2018/tap_ninja_bot/README.md

-# clicker-heroes-bot
+# tap-ninja-bot
-Visual bot for clicker heroes.
+Visual bot for Tap Ninja.
 I made it in my spare time since the game is played alone, right, and now totally alone.

 ## Works ONLY for Windows